katsuhisamaruyama/ChangeMacroRecorder/README.md

         </handler>
     </extension>

-### Compressing document change macros
+### Compressing change macros

 Without compression, ChangeMacroTRecorder sends a document macro when each character was recorded.
 Using compression, successive document macros are combined based on the delimiter-based strategy.
 The default delimiters are `'\n'`, `'\r'`, `','`, `'.'`, `';'`, `'('`, `')'`, `'{'`, `'}'`.
 ChangeMacroRecorder delimits successive typing at the point where it detects one of these characters.
 For example, typing the text of "ab(c)" are divided into four document change macros: "ab", "(", "c", and ")".
 The characters "a" and "b" are combined since a delimiter does not exist between "a" and "b".
-Your code freely the delimiter characters by invoking method `setDelimiter(char[])` of interface `IMacroRecorder` as follows.
+Your code alters freely the delimiter characters by invoking method `setDelimiter(char[])` of interface `IMacroRecorder` as follows.

     IMacroRecorder recorder = MacroRecorder.getInstance();
     recorder.setDelimiter(new char[] { '\n' });